cdefgah/whatsapp-jpeg-repair/README.md

 this call will use `/home/username/Documents/Photos/WhatsAppFiles` folder as the source path to get broken whatsapp files.

 `-destPath` - contains path to the folder, where repaired files will be stored.
-By default the application internal folder `fixed-files` is being used.
+By default the application internal folder `repaired-files` is being used.
 If this folder does not exist, it will be created at runtime.

 Example:
 ```
-WhatsAppJpegRepair -srcPath=/home/username/Documents/Photos/WhatsAppFiles -destPath=/home/username/Documents/FixedPhotos
+WhatsAppJpegRepair -srcPath=/home/username/Documents/Photos/WhatsAppFiles -destPath=/home/username/Documents/RepairedPhotos
 ```
-this call will use `/home/username/Documents/Photos/WhatsAppFiles` folder to look for broken whatsapp files, and will use `/home/username/Documents/FixedPhotos` folder to store repaired images.
+this call will use `/home/username/Documents/Photos/WhatsAppFiles` folder to look for broken whatsapp files, and will use `/home/username/Documents/RepairedPhotos` folder to store repaired images.

 `-dontWaitToClose` - if it is set to `true`, the application wil close when done, otherwise it will wait until user presses 'Enter'.
 Default value is `false`.